Lesson 1: Why Alternative Fuels from Biomass?

 - explain why biofuels are a necessary part of our energy portfolio;

-- evaluate different books or articles on biofuels to determine their agendas and the ways they may slant their publication in a way that may not be truthful or helpful.
+- evaluate different books or articles on biofuels to determine their agendas and the ways they may slant their publication in a way that may be biased.

 Lesson 1 Road Map